fg-inet/omnet_htb/README.md

 There are some limitations to the XML configuration and the HTB configuration in general:
 - You can configure up to 8 levels within the HTB tree (TODO: Insert a tree)
 - You can have up to 8 various priorities.
 Priority 0 is the highest.
 Priority 7 is the lowest.
 - Burst, cburst, and quantum cannot be lower than the maximum transmission unit.
+The queue will throw an error if so configured.
 - queueNum starts at 0.
 The number of queues (configured in INI) needs to correspond to the number of leafs in HTB.
 - The level needs to correspond to the level within the tree, with 0 being reserved for the leaves.
 Parent of a class cannot be on the same or lower level than the child!
+- The parent of root needs to be "NULL"
+- Sum of children's assured rates cannot exceed the assured rate of the parent!

+Furthermore, some values can be configured automatically for the classes.
+These values include each class's burst, cburst, and quantum.
+The user can also configure those values themselves.

+An exemplary XML configuration is shown below (TODO).

 ## Verification results